 - And more…

 What About Fats?
 Aren’t They Bad?

 This recipe uses Olive Oil which is rich in Monounsaturated Fatty Acids, another good option.
 Click Here to Discover Olive Oil’s Health Benefits.
 Don’t be afraid to use other healthy fats, though.

 Maybe you’ve heard that sauteing is unhealthy.
 Or that frying is.
 Or even that using fats like saturated fats is!
-Untrue.
-All of it.
+This is largely a myth.
 If you’ve been led to believe this, there are a couple of likely reasons.

 The first one, especially if you’ve been told that saturated fats are bad for you, is outdated misinformation.
 Research overwhelmingly now shows saturated fats are important for overall health and may actually protect our hearts (^)(^)(^)(^).